Wizarding-Cards/docs/docs/commands/disenchant.md

 ## Frequently Asked Questions

 **Q: Can I get a card back after disenchanting?**

 A: No, disenchanting is permanent.
 You'd need to claim or craft it again.

 **Q: Should I disenchant all my duplicate commons?**

 A: Keep 2-3 copies as a buffer, disenchant the rest for resources.

 **Q: Do Shiny cards give more resources?**

 A: Yes!
-Shiny cards give 1.5x resources, Gold cards give 2x resources.
+Shiny cards give **3× resources**, Gold cards give **5× resources** (but gold has a 25% failure chance).

 **Q: Is there a cooldown on disenchanting?**

 A: No, you can disenchant as many cards as you want instantly.

 **Q: What if I accidentally disenchant a card I wanted?**

 A: Unfortunately, you'll need to claim or craft it again.
 Always double-check!

 **Q: Can I disenchant Cursed cards?**

-A: Yes, though Cursed cards are rare and special - consider keeping them.
+A: Yes, but Cursed cards have a **50% failure chance** - they may disintegrate without giving resources.
+Consider keeping them.

 **Q: Do disenchants count for statistics?**

 A: Yes!
 Your total disenchants are tracked in your profile and leaderboards.
+The total count includes all disenchant attempts, including failed ones (cursed/gold cards that disintegrate).

 ---